miner/herbert/README.md

 `(n int)`

 * A name in a list by itself (n) matches an element equal to the value that the name was bound to previously.
-The name may also be used as a parameter to other constraints and to guards.
+The name may also be used as a parameter to other constraints and to guards. <BR>
 `[(n int) (n) (n)]` -- matches [3 3 3]

 * Square brackets match any seq (not just a vector) with the contained pattern <BR>